stonepros/stone/doc/rados/api/python.rst

 Pool Operations
 ---------------

-To use pool operation methods, you must connect to the Ceph Storage Cluster first.
+To use pool operation methods, you must connect to the Stone Storage Cluster first.
 You may list the available pools, create a pool, check to see if a pool exists,  and delete a pool.